 Once the Steering Committee approves an RFC, it is marked as active.
 They may then assign it to a contributor for implementation.
 Issues for the implementation of the necessary components will be created and linked to the RFC.

 The implementation of an RFC may lead to the resolution of many issues that were present in the RFC when it was approved.
 As such, the RFC may be subject to further changes throughout this part of the process.
 These changes should not change the overall goals or design of the RFC but should merely resolve issues or extend the design to cope with unanticipated corner cases.

 There may not be sufficient resources to implement an RFC when it is approved or resources may be diverted from the implementation of an RFC when higher priority work arises.
 In either case, the RFC will be deferred.
 A deferred RFC is lower priority than an active one and will generally see no progress on its implementation.

-Anyone can request that a deferred RFC be given priority be demonstrating increased demand or urgency for its implementation.
-Generally, a deferred RFC will be given preference for implementation in favour of approving a new RFC.
+Anyone can request that a deferred RFC be given priority be demonstrating increased demand or urgency for its implementation, volunteering to work on the implementation, or find funding for the Foundation to implement it.